zhizhunbao/ottawa-genai-research-assistant/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new features
-5. Ensure all tests pass
+5. Ensure all tests pass (maintain 98.8%+ coverage)
 6. Submit a pull request

 ## 📝 License | 许可证